 Field calibrations will be conducted weekly and recorded in the Calibration Log Book; calibration values must be within 90% of the standards, otherwise replacement of sensors, repair, or substitution of the multiparameter water quality instrument will be required.
 The multiparameter water quality instrument will be calibrated with standard buffers for pH (4.00 and 7.00) and conductivity (e.g., standard of 1,000 μ S/cm or 1413 μ S/cm).
-The DO calibration will be performed using percent air saturation.
+The DO calibration in the field is performed using air saturated to 100% with water.
 Turbidity standards used for calibration will depend on the equipment used (e.g., 2-point, 3-point or 4-point calibration capability).

 Additional weekly checks will be performed for other equipment and the results recorded in the Calibration Log Book.
 Digital scale checks should include testing the scale with a set of calibration weights.
-A variety of weights should be checked, ranging from 10 grams to near the upper limit of the scale.
+A variety of weights should be checked, ranging from 2 grams to near the upper limit of the scale.
+Particular attention should be paid to weights near the upper limit of the scale as drift is more frequently observed in larger weights.
 At least three different weights should be used for calibration checks.
-If scale readings are off by more than 2 grams, the scale should be re-calibrated according to the manufacturer's instructions.
+If scale readings are off by more than 2 grams for any one calibration weight value, the scale should be re-calibrated according to the manufacturer's instructions.